 “The young miss should be finishing up her arrangements soon, shouldn’t she?”
 Carina asked Pietro.

-“I’d rather not have a repeat of…” Pietro’s statement trailed off suddenly as he looked over at Claude.
+“I’d rather not have a repeat of…” Pietro’s statement trailed off suddenly as he looked over at me.

 “Excuse me, dear.”
-Pietro walked over to the chopped ingredients.
+Pietro walked over to the chopped ingredients after I left.

 ‘What could this mean?’
 Pietro thought for a moment before he left the kitchen.